 B.Arch. with distinction, Southern California Institute of Architecture (1994)

-M'Closkey, a registered landscape architect, teaches core design studios, option studios, and contemporary issues in landscape architecture.
-Her work with students is focused on places that were sparsely populated prior to the 20th century but have experienced rapid population growth due primarily to tourism, such as Las Vegas, Miami, and the Galápagos Islands, Ecuador.
+M'Closkey, a registered landscape architect, teaches both first year core design and advanced option studios.
+Her work with students is often focused on places that were sparsely populated prior to the 20th century but have experienced rapid population growth due primarily to tourism, such as Las Vegas, Miami, and the Galápagos Islands, Ecuador.
 Her most recent studio focuses on the institution of botanic gardens and their role in conservation and nature governance, with sites in Washington, D.C.